tejaskannan/smart-tv-keyboard-leakage/README.md

 ```

 ### Attack Results in Emulation
 The examples in this section assume the use of the pre-computed results provided in the Google Drive folder.
-You may change the file paths that point to local directories containing results generated from executing the steps above.
+You may change the file paths that point to local directories containing results generated from executing the attack on new benchmarks.

 #### Credit Cards
 The script `benchmark_ccn_recovery.py` creates a plot showing the top-`K` accuracy on the credit card number and full credit card details.
 When running this program on the provided benchmark results (from the Google Drive), the resulting plot should match Figure `8` in the paper.
 Note that if you change the benchmark, the results may differ slightly; the overall trends should remain the same.